 Directions: Draw examples of loud sounds in the column with the fire engine.
 Draw examples of soft sounds in the column with the mouse.
+DATE:

 Directions: There are two columns of pictures.
 The left column shows objects that we can sense, and the right column shows the body parts we use to sense these objects.
-Draw a line from each object to the body part you would use the most to sense it.
+Write the number of each object in the text box given before the body part you would use the most to sense it.